gchenuet/gchenuet.github.io/_posts/2015-10-02-how-split-public-api-and-floating-api-in-rdo-manager.markdown

 ## 2. Check the result on controller nodes:

-After deployment, you have two specifics interface on controller nodes:
+After deployment, you have two specific interfaces on controller nodes:

 {% highlight bash %}
 [root@ctlr000 ~]# ip a